GoComply/oscalkit/README.md

 ## Installing

-You can download the appropriate `oscalkit` command-line utility for your system from the [GitHub Releases](https://github.com/gocomply/oscalkit/releases) page.
+You can download the appropriate `gocomply_oscalkit` command-line utility for your system from the [GitHub Releases](https://github.com/gocomply/oscalkit/releases) page.
 You can move it to an appropriate directory listed in your `$PATH` environment variable.

 ## Usage

 ```
 NAME:
-   oscalkit - OSCAL toolkit
+   gocomply_oscalkit - OSCAL toolkit

 USAGE:
-   oscalkit [global options] command [command options] [arguments...]
+   gocomply_oscalkit [global options] command [command options] [arguments...]

 VERSION:
    0.2.0